krixi/remud/docs/content/development/testing.md

 ## Known issues

-- Same script shouldn't be able to be registered twice for the same trigger.
 - Race condition around sending happy shutdown message to players.
 - Script editing UI steals focus (click outside an editable area as a workaround) ([#16](https://github.com/FormidableLabs/use-editable/issues/16))